iamvitalyo/jin/readme.txt

 Solution of area of a circle, for example diameter 10 cm s =  (10 см)^2  - (10 см)^2 / 5
 s = 80 см^2
+if square with 10 cm X 10 cm = 100 cm
 this is the truth constant of circle 5 not 3.14159265359

 Woman please we need your help!